dloosli/MDTesting/README.md

 # Muen on ARM - Quickstart Guide #

 ## Introduction ##
 This repository contains the Muen on ARM project.
-Currently, three different Muen SK system configurations are available - **(1)** a Minimal Linux configuration with a Linux VM subject and a native subject, **(2)** a Sound Linux configuration with a Linux VM subject, that is able to play some audio files, and a native subject and **(3)** a USB Linux configuration with a Linux VM subject, that is accessible via ssh (i.e. openssh) and runs a webserver (i.e. lighttpd) and a native subject.
+Currently, three different Muen SK system configurations are available:

+1. a Minimal Linux configuration with a Linux VM subject and a native subject,

+2. a Sound Linux configuration with a Linux VM subject, that is able to play some audio files, and a native subject and

+3. a USB Linux configuration with a Linux VM subject, that is accessible via ssh (i.e. openssh) and runs a webserver (i.e. lighttpd) and a native subject.
 This Quickstart Guide explains how to build and run the project.

 &nbsp;